lizard-demon/bhopblox/README.md

 - ✅ **Audio**: Web Audio API implementation with generative ambient music and contextual sound effects
 - ✅ **WASM Integration**: WebAssembly voxel engine with JavaScript bridge and memory management

-The game provides a complete Minecraft-style world browsing experience with WebAssembly engine infrastructure, running natively within Reddit posts.
+The platform provides a complete WebAssembly 3D engine infrastructure with voxel world capabilities, running natively within Reddit posts.

-### Current Gameplay Experience
+### Current Platform Experience

 **What You Can Do Right Now:**
-- **Speedrun 3D Voxel Worlds**: Navigate through challenging 3D voxel environments using bunny hopping mechanics to achieve the fastest completion times
+- **Launch the 3D Engine**: Experience the WebAssembly voxel engine with loaded world data and player state integration
-- **Compete on Leaderboards**: Challenge current record holders including lizrd_demon (42.5s), TestPlayer123 (50.17s), borg23 (58.2s), and okpineapple12 (61.7s)
+- **View Community Leaderboards**: See current record holders including lizrd_demon (42.5s), TestPlayer123 (50.17s), borg23 (58.2s), and okpineapple12 (61.7s)
-- **Master Movement Techniques**: Learn bunny hopping, strafe jumping, and air acceleration to optimize your speedrunning performance
+- **Experience Engine Infrastructure**: Watch the WASM engine initialize with real-time status updates and world data loading
-- **Create Remix Worlds**: Use the remix system to create custom versions of worlds with your own titles and descriptions for community speedrunning
+- **Create Remix Worlds**: Use the remix system to create custom versions of worlds with your own titles and descriptions
-- **Track Personal Bests**: Automatic timing system tracks your fastest completion times and updates leaderboards when you achieve new records
+- **Enjoy Immersive Audio**: Experience generative windchime music with procedural bell-like tones and interactive sound effects
-- **Experience Authentic Interface**: Enjoy complete Minecraft-style aesthetics with pixelated rendering and authentic block textures
+- **Navigate with Controls**: Use ESC key or exit button to seamlessly transition between interface and engine views
-- **Share Community Challenges**: Remixed worlds automatically create new Reddit posts for other players to discover and speedrun
+- **Share Community Content**: Remixed worlds automatically create new Reddit posts for community discovery and engagement

 **The Experience:**
-The game delivers a complete 3D voxel speedrunning experience with competitive bunny hopping mechanics.
-When you launch a world, the WebAssembly 3D engine initializes with real-time status updates, loading world data and leaderboard information for immediate speedrunning gameplay.
-Players use advanced movement techniques including strafe jumping and air acceleration to navigate through 3D voxel environments as quickly as possible, competing for the fastest completion times on community leaderboards.
-The remix system allows players to create custom versions of worlds with personalized titles and descriptions, sharing them as new speedrunning challenges for the Reddit community.
+The platform delivers a complete WebAssembly 3D engine infrastructure with voxel world capabilities.
+When you launch a world, the WASM engine initializes with real-time status updates ("Loading engine..." → "Ready"), dynamically generating state.json with current world data, player information, and leaderboard scores, then loading everything into the engine's virtual filesystem.
+The 3D canvas displays with authentic Minecraft-style pixelated frame and responsive sizing, providing the technical foundation for voxel world rendering and interaction.
+The remix system allows users to create custom versions of worlds with personalized metadata, sharing them as new experiences for the Reddit community.

 ### What You Experience Right Now